cloudmesh-community/case/README.md

-*Advanced Documentation Requirements:* The activity allows also for participation in advanced documentation requirements such as this document that is also incfluenced by [@las-cloud-eng] and [@las-cloud-clusters-pi].
+*Advanced Documentation Requirements:* The activity allows also for participation in advanced documentation requirements such as this document that is also influenced by [@las-cloud-eng] and [@las-cloud-clusters-pi].
 As part of this requirement students have the ability to participate in writing a paper instead of an experience report.
 A paper focusses on how to write an academic paper, while an experience report focusses more on what a student has done.
-We identified that the later ofetn leads to information that although valuable for the student to recognize, does not communicate the effort in a short an effective manner to the reader while focussing on the deliverables.
+We identified that the later often leads to information that although valuable for the student to recognize, does not communicate the effort in a short an effective manner to the reader while focussing on the deliverables.

 ### Technical Requirements